rdrayer/38_express2/conceptual.md

 - Compare and contrast unit, integration and end-to-end tests.

 - What is a mock?
 What are some things you would mock?
+A mock is a way for you to create a mimicked version of a function used for testing so that you're not modifying the actual function.

 - What is continuous integration?